-TMJ is an abreviation for temporomandibular joints.
+TMJ is an abbreviation for temporomandibular joints.
 These joints are responsible for attaching the lower jaw (otherwise known as the mandible) to the rest of the skull.
 The lower jaw and the skull are connected by a variety of muscles and ligaments, which work together seamlessly when the lower jaw is in the correct position.
-The head of the lower jaw bone is called a condyle.
-The condyle it fits into a sort of socket of the temporal bone called the glenoid fossa.
-These are separated by an articular disc.
+The head of the lower jaw bone is a condyle.
+The condyle fits into a socket formation within the temporal bone called the glenoid fossa separated by an articular disc.
 The two bones of the temporomandibular joints (TMJ) are held together by a number of ligaments.

-If you think you are suffering with a TMJ disorder — contact us.
+If you think you are suffering from a TMJ disorder — contact us.
 We can help, and relief is readily available.
 Using state-of-the-art technology we can diagnose and treat your TMJ disorder.
 Don’t live in pain any longer; get in touch with the staff at our office today for a TMJ treatment.